utdata/icj-cli-tools/lectures/bash/bash-commands.md

 | become a super user      | sudo  | runas         | 3     |

 1. rm works for both files and folders in windows.
-2. rmdir works in Git Bash, but not in other Windows terminal programs
+2. rmdir works in Git Bash, but not in other Windows terminal programs.
 3. Know WHAT THE HELL you are doing with these.
-Might work as sudo in Git Bash.
+Might work as sudo in Git Bash?